What is a wrongful termination? Wrongful termination in Maryland occurs when an employer dismisses a worker from employment for an unlawful reason.

-Wrongful Termination in Maryland
+- Types of Illegal Termination in Maryland

 A wrongful dismissal is an illegal way of letting someone go that goes against federal or state law.
 Employees wrongfully terminated can seek legal justice against their former employer.
 Employees wrongfully fired from jobs can take legal action by filing a claim.

 Being wrongfully fired can cause emotional and financial grief.
 Unlawful termination is punishable by law and employees can seek compensation for lost wages.
-Employees wrongfully terminated from jobs should review the information below to understand their rights:
+Employees wrongfully terminated from jobs should review the information below to understand their rights.

 Maryland Unemployment Resources